mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 quite well with raw for loops and numpy operations.
 It mainly performs two ideas to speed up the code:

-- Just In Time (JIT) compilation: To pre-compile your function and cache its calls.
+- Just In Time (JIT) compilation with `@jit`: To pre-compile your function into machine code and cache its calls.
+Due to thisc ompilation part, the compiler can apply multiple optimizations.
+Differently to `numpy`, this one does not compile to C first, but directly to machine code.
-- Vectorize: To create your own universal functions.
+- Vectorize (`@vectorize` or `@guvectorize`): To create your own universal functions.
+  These functions use special vectorize-based instructions from the CPU.
+- Stencil (with `@stencil` decorator): Common computational pattern in which array elements are updated according to some fixed pattern called the stencil kernel.
+  This is typical for image processing algorithms, where the local value of the pixel is updated according to the value of neighbour pixels.
+This decorator is not explained in this guide.

+Side note about how Python works: When you launch the code, `Python` generates pre-compiled bytecode (`.pyc`) files that the interpreter can understand.
+However, this pre-compiled code, due to the dynamism of Python, cannot be optimized.
+This is way it is so slow.

 ### Just in time compilation